 3-4.
-Second Year German.-For those with two years of high school or one year of college German.
-Composition with emphasis on conversational idioms and vocabulary building.
-Brief survey of German literature with special stress upon the ideals and influence of Goethe, Schiller, and Lessing.
+Second Year German.-A review of grammar; texts of moderate difficulty are read both in class and as outside work.
 Prerequisite, two units of high school German or German 1-2.
 Elective for Freshmen.

 3-4S.
 SECOND YEAR SCIENTIFIC COURSE.-Designed primarily to aid students in easier reading of German scientific literature.
 Reading of modern scientific Beitrage.
-Analytical study of compound words, gerundives, and participial constructions.
+Analytical study of compound words, gerundives, and participial construction.
 Prerequisite, two units of high school German or German 1-2.
 Elective for Freshmen.